First Sunday of Lent (Year A)

 Reflect, today, upon the way you pray.
 Try to change your prayer so that it seeks the good things God wants to bestow rather than the many things you want God to bestow.
 It may be hard at first to detach from your own ideas and your own will, but in the end, you will be blessed with many good things from God.

-Lord, I do pray that Your will be done in all things.
+Lord of true goodness, I do pray that Your will be done in all things.
 I desire to surrender to You above all, and to trust in Your perfect plan.
 Help me, dear Lord, to abandon my own ideas and desires, and to seek Your will always.
 Jesus, I trust in You.

 Being Real, Being Honest, Being Sincere

 Friday of the First Week of Lent

 “I tell you, unless your righteousness surpasses that of the scribes and Pharisees, you will not enter into the Kingdom of heaven.”
 Matthew 5:20